benna100/blog/duplo-train-hack.md

-# This is how I hacked my sons Duplo train to go faster - only using my voice
+# How I hacked my sons Duplo train to go faster using my voice